tjuguo777/SituationSpace/README.md

 # SituationSpace
 mission of path planning
-\n paper: Real-time path planning based on the situation space of UCAVs in a dynamic environment
+\par paper: Real-time path planning based on the situation space of UCAVs in a dynamic environment